Loading...

 Balanced and pain-free

-By focusing on nutrition, proper supplements, and a healthy lifestyle, with careful use of natural hormonal support when needed, you can decrease both the frequency and intensity of your hormonal headaches.
+By focusing on nutrition, proper supplements and a healthy lifestyle, with careful use of natural hormonal support when needed, you can decrease both the frequency and intensity of your hormonal headaches.
 You may even find that other symptoms dissipate as well.
-This approach may require a few months for full results, but once you get there, you may find your are completely free of headaches!
+This approach may require a few months for full results.
+But once you get there, you may find your are completely free of headaches!

 NOTE: Severe, blinding pain that comes on suddenly with no prior migraine history should be taken seriously.
-If you are experiencing new or different headaches, severe headaches, or headaches with associated sensory or neurological symptoms, seek immediate help at your local hospital’s emergency department.
+If you are experiencing new or different headaches, severe headaches or headaches with associated sensory or neurological symptoms, seek immediate help at your local hospital’s emergency department.
 DO NOT WAIT.

 Back